zotonic/zotonic/doc/ref/scomps/scomp_geomap_static.rst

 .. include:: meta-geomap_static.rst

-Shows a location's map using static images from OpenStreetMap.
+Shows a location’s map using static images from OpenStreetMap.

-The location is taken from the tag's `latitude` + `longitude` parameters, or, when absent, from the `id` parameter which is supposed to be a :term:`resource` of category `location` (e.g. having an address).
+The location is taken from the tag’s `latitude` + `longitude` parameters, or, when absent, from the `id` parameter which is supposed to be a :term:`resource` of category `location` (e.g. having an address).